 Coralie Alison appeared on Channel 10's The Project to discuss Collective Shout's campaign against US rapper Tyler the CreatorRead more

-Via Complex News - Watch the video below
+Via Complex News

 "Tyler, The Creator tweeted this afternoon that he's been banned from entering the country and thus canceled his upcoming tour dates.
 Over the weekend, Earl Sweatshirt punched a fan on stage in Sydney after they rushed behind him during his performance.
 Tyler didn't specify exactly why he was banned, but he did mention Twitter user, Coralie Alison, Director of Operations at Collective Shout, which started a petition that called for the rejection of his travel visa."